Guinea1/web-server-tutorial/step1.md

 Finally, enable/disable Auto Backups if you wish.

-As I mentioned above, I also highly recommend disabling IPV6 entirely at the bottom checkboxes, this will only create more confusion/issues and is not needed whatsoever:
+As I mentioned above, I also highly recommend disabling IPV6 entirely at the bottom checkboxes, this (in my opinion) will only create more confusion/issues and is not needed whatsoever:

 ![IPV6](ipv6.png)